China Inc's spending cuts deepest in six years as economy slows

 A Reuters analysis of 335 Chinese companies, ranging from drug to machinery makers, shows investment is expected to fall 7.3 percent this year - or 74 billion yuan ($12.1 billion) - from 2013 levels, according to Thomson Reuters Starmine data.

-For many companies such as Yunnan Tin Co Ltd, whose sales and profits have been hit by China's softening economy, being frugal is a matter of survival.
+For many companies such as Yunnan Tin Co Ltd 000960.SZ, whose sales and profits have been hit by China's softening economy, being frugal is a matter of survival.
 Analysts on average expect the firm, which is the world's largest tin producer, to slash capital expenditure by 81 percent this year.

 "We feel that the economic downturn will continue, so it's better to keep our eye on our wallet," said Pan Wenhao, board secretary at Yunnan Tin, which posted a net loss of 1.27 billion yuan last year.